Fully describe the business's activities?

 How does the business operate on a daily basis?

-Bookings are normally done approximately two weeks in advance through travel agents and tour operators.
+Bookings are normally done approximately two weeks in advance through travel agents and tour operators and privately using the internet.
 The lodge will cater for each visitors requirements such as a canoe safari or fishing safari.
 The well trained local staff is well rehearsed in catering for each individuals needs.

 How are the clients attracted to the business?

 Most bookings are done via tour operators, travel agents and direct with the lodge.
 The business also boasts a neat website as well as a active Facebook page that also attracts enquiries and bookings.
-There is also a steady stream of word of mouth clients who book directly with the lodge.
+There is also a steady stream of word of mouth clients who book directly with the lodge along with repeat visitors.

 What Advertising/Marketing is carried out?

 The business has a website and regularly forward updated details to travel agents and tour operators.
-Exposure in fishing and travel magazines as well as adverts.
+Exposure in fishing and travel magazines as well as adverts and an internet advertising campaign.

 Does the business have any contract work?